 - These attacks might be accompanied by cough and coryza which make the situation worse for the patient.

-There is no particular cause and reason for asthma.
+There is no particular cause or reason for asthma.
 It is assumed that this is a result of the combination of genetic factors with environmental factors.
-Some trigger factors which can set in an attack identified and some of those common triggers (which vary from person to person) are listed below:
+Some trigger factors which can set in an attack are identified and some of those common triggers (which vary from person to person) are listed below: